-Use Metrics to measure guide downloads and various usage data.
-Used properly, the Metrics Dashboard can help you answer questions like: Do people use my guide, and do they keep coming back?
+You can use metrics to measure guide downloads and various usage data.
+Used properly, the metrics dashboard can help you answer questions like: do people use my guide, and do they keep coming back?
 How can I improve my guide layout for the future?
 Should I adjust my promotion strategy?

 In this article, we’ll take a look at the different guide actions that are recorded.

-For a more in-depth look at how you can interpret your guide metrics, read part II of our series on Guidebook metrics.
+For a more in-depth look at how you can interpret your guide metrics, read Part 2: Interpreting Guide Metrics.

-Note: On the guide dashboard, you’ll see a prominently displayed number in the Users and Groups section.
+On the guide dashboard, you’ll also see a prominently displayed number in the Audience management section.
 This number correlates to the number of logged-in users who have accessed your guide at least once.
-You’ll find more information in our Users and Groups article.

 After we crunch some numbers, you’ll see your metrics dashboard.
-The metrics dashboard is broken down into two categories, Metrics and Insights.
+The metrics dashboard is broken down into three sections: Trends, Insights, and Engagement.
 Within each category you’ll see a number of different data points, generally with a top level number highlighting a quick takeaway.

-Note: Unless otherwise specified, these metrics do not include usage from Guidebook Web.
+Unless otherwise specified, these metrics do not include usage from Guidebook web.

 This section will tell you how many times your guide has been downloaded onto a device.
 Guide previews will count towards this number.
 Make sure to adjust your date range for an accurate measure.